hollabharath/cveda_mri/README.md

 Detailed imaging operations are documented in the c-VEDA MRI Standard Operating Procedure (SOP).

+Basic information is available from the [project wiki](https://github.com/cveda/cveda_mri/wiki).

 * `protocols`

   MRI protocols used by each acquisiton centres, when possible in the form of an EDX file for Siemens